pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 exampleURL[keyPath: \.encode(to:)]                // ✅ …works as a key path!
 ```

-Adding this feature opens up possibilties both pleasant and promising:
+Adding this feature opens up possibilties both pleasant and promising.

+### Use cases

-### Chains that mix properties and methods
+#### Chains that mix properties and methods

 We now have a way of referencing a member chain that includes both properties _and_ methods; the key path
 `\URL.absoluteString.reversed` now compiles.